What is the Membership Agreement?

 Do I get to pick what produce I get each week?

 No, we carefully select and pack the box for you ahead of time.
 Each week all of the CSA members typically receive the same items throughout the week unless we have to adjust based on crop availability.
 If you’d like to select your own items, come to the farmers market or place an order online.
+Pre-Paid Member Credit can be used to create your own box each week.

 What if I don’t like an item?